Global Learning Fellowship

 Undergraduate students currently in good standing with the university.
 Students must be enrolled throughout the duration of the project.

-Applications should describe a well-defined project to be carried out during the 2021-2022 academic year (project begins Fall 2021).
+Applications should describe a well-defined project to be carried out during the academic year of the application (project begins in the Fall semester).

 The concept of global learning, which we define as the process of diverse people collaboratively analyzing and addressing complex problems that transcend borders, should be at the core of the project.

-- Proposal form (Please choose the appropriate form for your project – either Research or Engagement/Action.)
+- (Please choose the appropriate form for your project – either Research or Engagement/Action.)